Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Calibration of the relation

 \subsubsection{Comparison of simulated $\Yv$--$\Mv$ relations and data}

-We first compared the $\Yv$--$\Mv$ relations from 12 different analyses done by six groups \citep{nag06,yan10,seh10,kra12,bat12,kay12}.
-We translated the results into a common cosmology and, where necessary, converted cylindrical relations into spherical measurements assuming a ratio of $Y_{\mathrm{500, cyl}} /Y_{\mathrm{ 500, sph}} = 0.74/0.61 \simeq 1.2$, as given by the \citet{arn10} pressure profile.
+We first compared the $\Yv$--$\Mv$ relations from 14 different analyses done by seven groups \citep{nag06,yan10,seh10,kra12,bat12,kay12,sem13}.
+We translated these simulations results into a common cosmology and, where necessary, converted cylindrical relations into spherical measurements assuming a ratio of $Y_{\mathrm{500, cyl}} /Y_{\mathrm{ 500, sph}} = 0.74/0.61 \simeq 1.2$, as given by the \citet{arn10} pressure profile.

 The left-hand panel of Fig.~\ref{fig:comp_sims} shows the different \mbox{$\Yv$--$\Mv$} relations rescaled to our chosen cosmology.
 The simulations use various different types of input physics, and the resulting $\Yv$--$\Mv$ relations depend strongly on this factor.
 The only obvious trend is a mild tendency for adiabatic simulations to find nearly self-similar slopes (1.66).
 Runs with non-gravitational processes tend to find slightly steeper slopes, but this is not always the case (e.g., the \citealt{kra12} simulations).
 The right-hand panel of Fig.~\ref{fig:comp_sims} shows the {\it ratio} of each simulation $\Yv$--$\Mv$ relation to the \planck\ $\Yv$--$\Mv^{\mathrm{\YX}}$ relation given in Eq.~\ref{eq:y_m}.
 All results have been rescaled to account for the differences in baryon fraction between simulations.
 At our reference pivot point of $M_{500} = 6 \times 10^{14}\, \msol$, all simulations are offset from the measured relation.
 There is also a clear dependence on mass arising from the difference in slope between the majority of the simulated relations and that of the \planck\ relation.
 The \planck\ slope is steeper, possibly indicating the stronger effect of non-gravitational processes in the real data.